iamcarrico/openbaratx/README.md

-South By Drinks
+Open Bar ATX
 ---------------

-The repository for sxdrinks.com.
-A Jekyll-site built to share editorial information about South By, and tips and tricks around it.
+The repository for openbaratx.com.
+A Jekyll-site built to share editorial information about that spring festival in Austin, and tips and tricks around it.

 ## Development